Pea vs Whey Protein Powder: Which is Better for You?

 Grenade Whey Protein370781.91.8

-In terms of how much protein these supplements have, the pea protein isolates (top two rows) have at least as much protein as most of the whey protein options.
+In terms of how much protein these supplements have, the pea protein isolates (top three rows) have at least as much protein as most of the whey protein options.

 If you're interested in how pea protein compares to other plant-based alternatives, check out my articles on pea and soy protein, pea and hemp protein, and pea and rice protein